 OUT for the CCGR configurations that are unavailable due to outages.

-If the QSE intends to operate the CCT in a COP reporting hour, part of the CCT is synchronized to ERCOT grid, and other part of the CCT is synchronized to non-ERCOT gird, the QSE shall submit:
+If the QSE intends to operate the CCT in a COP reporting hour, part of the CCT is synchronized to ERCOT grid, and another part of the CCT is synchronized to non-ERCOT grid, the QSE shall submit:

-On-Line status (i.e. ON, ONREG, etc.) for the CCGR configuration that is committed to operate in ERCOT grid in that operating hour;
+On-Line status (i.e. ON, ONEMR, etc.) for the CCGR configuration that is committed to operate in ERCOT grid in that operating hour;

 EMRSWGR for the CCGR configurations that are available but require switching back the part of CCT committed to non-ERCOT grids;